 After creating a recipe, you can now train and score your recipe without having to touch code again.

-In this exercise, we’ll use a prebuilt recipe to create a Model for Car Insurance Sales Predictions.
+In this exercise, you’ll use a prebuilt recipe to create a Model for Car Insurance Sales Predictions.

 In the top menu, click on Recipes.